-Panoramic Imaging has been a fairly large part of my career when working on productions featuring 3D Visual Effects.
-Combining Spherical Panorama with High Dynamic Range shooting techniques enables us to capture a full 360x180 degree Spherical High Dynamic Range Image, or HDRI.
-This HDRI is then used in various applications for Image Based Lighting revealing the color, detail, and light intensity of the entire scene.
+Panoramic photography has been a fairly large part of my career when working on productions featuring 3D Visual Effects.
+Combining Spherical Panorama with High Dynamic Range Imaging techniques enables us to capture a full 360x180 degree spherical image with much more dynamic range than a single exposure.
+This HDRI is then used in various applications for Image Based Lighting revealing the color, detail, and light intensity of an entire scene.
 This provides a fast and accurate way to generate realistic computer generated lighting based on the live action scene where the HDRI is captured.
 When I started shooting Spherical HDRIs we used film cameras and custom rigs.
 This eventually was developed into a system I created called Panorganizer